JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-06-02-bert_qa_Shushant_BiomedNLP_PubMedBERT_base_uncased_abstract_fulltext_ContaminationQAmodel_PubmedBERT_en_3_0.md

 ## Description

 Pretrained Medical Question Answering model, trained on PubMed, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP.
 This is an English model originally trained by `Shushant`.

+This model is a fine-tuned version of `microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract-fulltext`

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>